 From the car park, you will see a selection of signs attached to the exterior wall of the Carlton Yard Clinic (including ‘EchoMed: The Cardiac Ultrasound Clinic’).
 Walk around the left-hand side of this building, turn right in front of The Silver Sea restaurant, and continue through an archway with a metal gate.
 This gate is usually open – if not, please buzz the intercom and our team will assist you.
 The wooden door to the Carlton Yard Clinic is through this arch and immediately on the right.

-If you have any issues finding either of our clinics, please call 0333 444 3246 for assistance.
+If you have any issues finding any of our clinics, please call 0333 444 3246 for assistance.

 EchoMed: SOUTH COAST CLINIC